gkapfham/dotfiles/README.md

 Now, you can type `cd dotfiles` and start to browse the configuration files that are available.
-I suggest that you make symbolic links from your home directory to this repository if you want to create and use these configuration files in a disciplined fashion.
+I suggest that you make symbolic links from your home directory to this repository if you want to maintain and use these configuration files.

 ## Problems or Praise?